Goncalves2525/Jobs4U-Talent-Acquisition-Management-System/docs/Sprint B/us_1002/readme.md

 **Acceptance Criteria:**

 - 1002.1.
+It shouldn't be possible to register a job opening that is already registered.

+- 1002.2.
+The first state of the job opening should be "APPLICATION".
+- 1002.1.
 It shouldn't be possible to register that is already registered.

+- 1002.3.
+The job opening should have the following attributes:
+  - Job Reference
+  - Title
+  - Contract Type
+  - Mode
+  - Address
+  - Company
+  - Number of vacancies
+  - Description
+  - Requirements
+  - State

+- 1002.4.
+Job Reference should be based on a Customer code followed by a sequential number (with 10 characters max).
 **Dependencies/References:**

 *Regarding this requirement we understand that it relates to US1008 because the Customer Manager must select one of the requirements specification that was previously loaded by the Language Engineer.*